WilliamBuntu/Hospital-Management-System-lab/README.md

 - Java JDK 8 or higher
 - MySQL or Postgres database server
-- JDBC driver for your database
+- JDBC driver for your databases

 ### Setup Instructions